wpisailbot/boat/DOCS.md

    - Currently, to get the code built on a new Ubuntu 16.04 instance, it takes minimal
  - Builds make reasonably effective use of caching and multithreading—as good or better than any other build system you’ll use.
  - It is relatively easy, once the original setup is done, to maintain and to perform simple tasks like adding new files that need to be built and the such.
+ - The above qualities make it easier to build and deploy code to the BBB because, if we do not build everything ourselves from source, then we have to handle locating built libraries for the correct ARM architecture and whenever we set up a new BBB we'd have to reinstall the appropriate libraries.
  - I happen to like it

 There are disadvantages, the biggest of which is a lack of support---there are